Proposals

 You sent the proposal on Tuesday.
 By Friday, nothing.
 By the next Tuesday, still nothing.

 You start to spiral.
 Did they hate the price?
-Did they go with someone else?
+Did they pick someone else?
 Should you follow up?
-Will following up look needy?
+Is following up needy?

-A note before you start: silence almost never means "no".
-Most of the time it means the buyer got pulled into something else and your proposal is on page four of their inbox.
-The point of the playbook is to bring you back to the top of their attention without sounding like you are begging.
+One thing to hold in your head before you start: silence almost never means "no".
+Most of the time it means the buyer got pulled into something else and your proposal is sitting on page four of their inbox.
+Your job is to bring it back to the top, gently.

-Day 3 after silence.
-Open the proposal.
-Take a phone screenshot of the page that has your offer and price.
-Send a one-line message:
+Open your phone.
+Take a screenshot of the page that shows your offer and your price.
+Send it back to them with one line:

 "Sending this back to the top in case it slipped.
 Happy to walk through any of it."

-Why it works: the buyer doesn't have to re-open anything.
-They see the offer and the price in three seconds, on their phone, in line at a coffee shop.
-That is the only window you have before they keep scrolling.
+Why this works: they don't have to open anything.
+They see the offer in three seconds, on their phone, in line at a coffee shop.

-Day 7.
 Most follow-ups die because they ask the buyer to do work.
-"Let me know your thoughts" requires the buyer to write a paragraph.
-That's why you get nothing.
+"Let me know your thoughts" needs them to write a paragraph.
+So they don't.

-Instead, send something useful.
-Not a discount, not a freebie — a piece of thinking that costs you 20 minutes and is worth ten times that to them.
+Send something useful instead.
+Something that costs you 20 minutes and is worth ten times that to them.

 A few shapes that work: